vaidyanathanms/SPRInG_PolydispersePolymerBuilder/README.md

       Users should input **only** one of the above three options for the distribution.
       Most likely, experimental data are reported in w(logM), wheras other options are more common in theory/computation literature.

+      Keywords `mwmonomer`, `ntrials` and `pditol` are optional. `mwmonomer` corresponds to the average molecular weight of one monomer in g/mol.
+Default value is 200 g/mol.
+      `ntrials` corresponds to the number of attempts drawing the distribution is performed before converging to a tolerance of `pditol` of the experimental data. `pditol` is the relative tolerance in % (between 0 and 100%).
+Default values for `ntrials` and `pditol` are 100000 and 5%, respectively.

     * `READDATA`
       Users can also specify a file where the degree of polymerization